-Emma Károlyi has been at the school for two years now – going into her third.
+Emma Károlyi has been at the school for three and a half years.
 She cut her teeth as a deputy head at a prep school in Scotland before taking the helm at Junior King’s where she moved with her family in 2017.
-She has a son (17 years old) and daughter (15 years old) at The King’s School, Canterbury where her husband also teaches French – so furthering the strong ties with the senior school.
+She has a son and daughter who both attended The King’s School, Canterbury where her husband also teaches French – so furthering the strong ties.

 Emma told me that she thinks that one of the unique selling points of Junior King’s is that they ‘help pupils find their niche at the school and allow them to fly with it’ which is a hugely encouraging attitude to have in place.

 She is smart, approachable and calming.
 And I believe her when she says that the thinking here is that if the kids are happy and encouraged, they will try and achieve more.
 This was contrary to my expectation of Junior King’s where I assumed it was more results driven – although they do achieve those results – but it certainly doesn’t seem to be overly pushy or academic.

 Little ones can start here in the term they turn 3 at its Blossoms Nursery.
 They have the staff (3 adults) and space to take up to 24 kiddies in anyone session but there’s usually way less than this – only 8 the day we visited but it’s normally somewhere around 18.